ePages-de/epages-docs/_posts/2017/2017-03-30-finding-the-best-vindinium-bot-written-in-elixir.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">And the winner iiiiis: <a href="https://twitter.com/h4cc">@h4cc</a> :) <a href="https://twitter.com/hashtag/elixirlang?src=hash">#elixirlang</a> <a href="https://twitter.com/hashtag/vindinium?src=hash">#vindinium</a> <a href="https://t.co/uHkPTDbhkb">pic.twitter.com/uHkPTDbhkb</a></p>&mdash; ePages Developers (@epagesdevs) <a href="https://twitter.com/epagesdevs/status/846788530403774467">March 28, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 The meetup itself was a great way to spark discussions on the participants' experiences and faced challenges with the functional language Elixir.
+Thanks again for the great organization!